 Language model simplification: the form of the language model used in training should in theory match the form used for inference.
 However, it has been found that using simpler models, unigrams or heavily pruned bigrams, for training despite using trigrams or fourgrams in decoding improves performance [10].
-By weakening the language model, the number of possible confusions is increased allowing more complex models to be trained given a fixed quantity of training data.
+By weakening the language model, the number of possible confusions is increased allowing more complex models to be trained given a fixed quantity of training data

 I-smoothing: to improve the generalisation "robust" parameter priors may be used when estimating the models.
-These priors may either be based on the ML parameter estimates [8] or, for example when using MPE training, the MMI estimates [24].
+These priors may either be based on the ML parameter estimates [8] or, for example when using MPE training, the MMI estimates [23].
 For MPE this was found to essential to achieve performance gains [8].

-In both MMI and MPE (and for the $\rho = 1$ MCE) the optimisation criterion is a function of the word sequence posterior.
+In all the criteria described the optimisation criterion is a function of the word sequence posterior.
 Thus the criteria have some of the attributes of the direct or discriminative models.
 However the underlying acoustic model itself is still a generative model, with word sequence posteriors being produced using Bayes' rule.
-Note in recent years MBR decoding, associated normally with the word-level cost function, has become popular in speech recognition [25], [26], [27].
+Note in recent years MBR decoding, associated normally with the word-level cost function, has become popular in speech recognition [24], [25], [26].